Two ex-cops charged with killing activist Brazilian politician

 Flavio Bolsonaro, a son of the Brazilian president, has been accused of having ties to Rio’s militias while he was a Rio state lawmaker.

-Lessa lives in the same wealthy, beachside community where President Jair Bolsonaro has a home, according to authorities, who did not say if they knew each other, of if Bolsonaro was linked in any way.
-Authorities have not tied him to the crime.
+Lessa lives in the same wealthy, beachside community where President Jair Bolsonaro has a home.
+Investigators said they have no reason to think that any of the Bolsonaros are linked to Franco’s killing.

+However, Giniton Lages, head of the Rio police homicide division, confirmed during a news conference that one of President Bolsonaro’s sons had dated a daughter of the suspect Lessa.
+He did not say which son dated the woman, nor when.

+The press team in the president’s office did not immediately respond to requests for comment on details about that relationship.

-Shortly after their arrests, a photo supposedly of Queiroz circulated on social media, wearing a police T-shirt, with his arm around Jair Bolsonaro.
+Additionally, shortly after the suspects were arrested, a photo of Queiroz circulated on social media, wearing a police T-shirt, with his arm around Jair Bolsonaro.

 Local news outlets reported the photo was taken from Queiroz’s Facebook profile.
-Reuters was unable to locate the profile, or verify the authenticity of the photo.
+Reuters was unable to locate the profile or verify the authenticity of the photo.

-The president’s press office did not respond to a request for comment.
+Bolsonaro told reporters on Tuesday that he had taken photos with thousands of police officers in the past year as he pursued and won the presidency.
+He also said that he hoped police discovered if somebody contracted and ordered Franco’s murder.

 Investigators said Lessa fired the shots that killed Franco and Gomes on March 14, 2018, while Queiroz drove the car that ambushed them.